Dfeng4150/CSC415-Fall2020-assignment-1-command-line-arguments-Dfeng4150/README.md

 2. I, then, created a c file under the file name of Feng_Denny_H1_main.c in the document folder on Linux so it matches the MakeFile modifications.

-3. Inside the Feng_Denny_H1_main.c , I, wrote a few lines of code to help display, Hello, CSC415, I'm Denny Feng! , using the commands: **make run**.
+3. Inside the Feng_Denny_H1_main.c , I, wrote a few lines of code to help display, command line arguments, using the code, Hello, CSC415, I'm Denny Feng!

+4) I executed this code using **make run**.

 ### Issues